SamBaker101/Randumb-record-selector/README.md

 This is a combined model of the Arduino Uno and the TFT screen.

+### case_bottom_01.FCStd and case_top_01.FCStd

+This is a model of a case which I am designing to hold the randomizer.
+At this point this is still a rough draft and is not functional.
+I will update this readme once the case has been completed and tested.

 ## TODO

   - Replace polling with interrupt based touch detection